-Lay of the Land: Art in Wild Irish Places
+Lay of the Land: Creating Land Art in Wild Irish Places

 “Artistically our aim is to drive artists and the experience of art outwards into the wild landscape of this island.”